Preparing your manuscript

 Results and discussion: Results of the study should be provided and discussed thereafter.
 Results and discussion may be combined into a single section.
 Results and discussion may also be presented separately if necessary.

-Implications of the Study: Both theoretical and practical implications of the study ought to be provide.
+Implications of the Study: Both theoretical and practical implications of the study ought to be provided.

 Limitations and Future Research: The study limitations should be provided in this section and future research directions indicated too.